-The RSPB is concerned by the recent reports of widespread use of netting on trees, hedges and bushes to prevent birds nesting – and we know you are too.
+The RSPB is concerned by the use of netting on trees, hedges and bushes to prevent birds nesting – and we know you are too.

 We cannot keep trying to squeeze nature into smaller and smaller spaces or demanding it fits in with our plans.
 People around the country are dismayed to hear about cases where birds returning from long journeys are being deliberately excluded from sites where they might choose to raise their young.
 Those people want action, and so do we.